What is a SIEM?

 - Some organizations end up with an undersized SIEM.
 This always leads to an unpleasant experience.
 The system gets maxed out and audits are a nightmare because not all of the proper data sources are tied in because there were too many.
 Searching the maxed out alarm index takes a painstakingly long time because it is oversubscribed.

-- Not account for the required manpower (Sedara estimates an average of 21 hours per week to properly manage a SIEM)
+- Not accounting for the required manpower (Sedara estimates an average of 21 hours per week to properly manage a SIEM)

 - They have an audit and can't get the right information out.
 This escalates to being stuck between a rock and a hard place with no option but to spend extra money on outside professional help that was not previously budgeted for.